rhult/MoreApps/README.md

 ### Client side

 You need the two files MoreAppsViewController.m and MoreAppsViewController.h.
+You need to add StoreKit.framework to the linked frameworks.

 You can also add the included Reachability class, or use your own copy if you already have one.
 If you do, the view controller will automatically reload once the network becomes available in case an error occurred.
 If you do choose to use Reachability, make sure to add SystemConfiguration.framework to the linked in frameworks.

 #### Example of presenting the view
 ```objective-c